 Ocean-inspired artistic tiles can turn a coastal kitchen backsplash or flooring into a stunning focal point.
 These tiles often feature wave patterns, marine life motifs, or abstract designs that reflect the movement and colors of the ocean.
 Using such artistic elements not only enhances the beauty of the kitchen but also serves as a constant reminder of the coastal theme.
 The versatility of tile makes it suitable for various applications, allowing for creative and unique installations.
 If you’re looking to add artistic flair to your coastal kitchen, ocean-inspired tiles are an excellent choice.

-- Furniture: white shaker-style kitchen cabinets with brass cup pulls
+- Furniture: custom white shaker base cabinets with glass-front uppers

 21. Salt and Sand Textures